A Single Flower at Sparkles Monthly

 I popped up “Rosie” (the mouse), as she is called, with foam tape over the chair.
 I’ve also added some Doodlebug gems to the center of the flower on Rosie and for the flower at the top of the flip flop card.

-I thought this would be a nice Summer birthday card so I wanted to make a matching tag to go with it.
+I thought this would be a nice summer birthday card so I wanted to make a matching tag to go with it.
 I’ve pulled out the Inky Stamper Mini Envie Die and used it for this tag design.
 Again, I pulled out the Doodlebug Floral & Graph paper pad and used this die to cut my tag with making sure that the center of the envelope die would be cut out.
 This is what I’ve used for the base of my tag.
 I like using these papers because they’re double sided.
 That way the back still has a nice color/pattern to it too.

 • I used this particular die for my tag because of the size.
 Putting another strip of paper on the back side of this tag will create a pocket for you to tuck a gift card inside if you want to use it for that!
 See below: